edno/codeception-gherkin-param/README.md

 ### Array parameters
 From version 0.3, you can refer to an element in an array using the syntax `{{param[key]}}`.
-If the key does not exist, then an exception `RuntimeException` is thrown.
+If the key does not exist, then `null` is returned.

 ### Test Suite Config parameters
 From version 0.3, you can refer to a test suite configuration parameter using the syntax `{{config:param}}`.